🌤️ LIVE FORECAST · Updated

 How Our Visibility Score Works

-Our Mt.
+Mt.
 Fuji visibility score ranges from 0 to 100 and updates every 15 minutes.
 We analyze real-time weather data including cloud cover percentage, precipitation probability, humidity levels, and atmospheric visibility distance to calculate the likelihood of seeing the mountain.

 A score of 90-100 indicates excellent visibility with crystal clear views expected.
 Scores of 70-89 mean good conditions where Mt.
 Fuji should be clearly visible.
 Fair visibility (50-69) suggests partially visible or hazy conditions.
 Scores below 50 indicate poor visibility where the mountain will likely be obscured.
 Unlike standard weather forecasts, our scoring focuses specifically on long-distance mountain viewing conditions.